jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 ([@!RFC9083, section 4.2]).

-An RDAP server conforming to this specification MUST include the "geofeed1" extension string in the "rdapConformance" array for the IP Network lookup and search responses, as well as in the help response.
+An RDAP server conforming to this specification MUST include the "geofeed1" extension string in the "rdapConformance" array for any lookup or search response containing an IP Network object, as well as in the help response.
 Here is an elided example for this inclusion:

 ```
 {